 Your experiences, particularly traumatic ones, are not just stored in your mind but also in your body.

-The result?
-You befriend your nervous system!
-Your emotions become less taxing, scary, and debilitating, you start to understand yourself on a deeper level, and you have way more information to move your life forward with intentionality, discovering new ways of responding to stress and emotional triggers.
+By befriending your nervous system, your emotions become less taxing, scary, and debilitating.
+You start to understand yourself on a deeper level, and you have more information to move your life forward with intentionality, discovering new ways of responding to stress and emotional triggers.

 You are not just your mind.
 Your therapy should address more than your mind too.